 Plant taxonomy classifies rose of Sharon, also called "althaea" or "althea," as Hibiscus syriacus.
 Contrary to its common name, the plant is not really a rose at all, belonging, instead, to the Malvaceae or "mallow" family.
-Nor is it thought to be native to Syria, in spite of its species name, hailing, rather, from the Orient.
+Nor is it thought to be native to Syria, in spite of its species name, hailing, rather, from the continent of Asia.

 Characteristics of the Plant